-1 From the main menu, click Security.
+1 In the Navigation Menu, click Security.
 The Security screen appears.

 - 2 Enable or disable the access methods that users can use to connect to the access point.
 For help, see the next table. - 3 Click Submit Changes to save your changes.
 To activate your changes, from the menu bar click Save/Discard Changes, and then click Save Changes and Reboot.
-For help, see "Saving Configuration Changes" on page 33.
+For help, see "Saving Configuration Changes" on page 30.